San Jose, California

 San Jose vs Sunnyvale vs Santa Clara?

 Sunnyvale and Santa Clara are pricier on average and more centrally Silicon Valley.
 San Jose's south end (Almaden / Cambrian) approaches Sunnyvale/Cupertino prices for top-school-feed inventory; San Jose's east + south-east are meaningfully lower-priced.
-San Jose has the largest inventory variety + the most established multi-generational neighborhoods; Sunnyvale and Santa Clara are more uniformly tech-commuter family demographics.
+San Jose has a wide inventory variety and many long-established neighborhoods; Sunnyvale and Santa Clara skew toward newer tech-commuter housing stock.

 Where does the Russian-speaking community concentrate in San Jose?